awsdocs/amazon-sagemaker-developer-guide/doc_source/endpoint-auto-scaling-prerequisites.md

 You must also specify the minimum number of instances for the model\.
 This value must be at least 1, and equal to or less than the value specified for the maximum number of endpoint instances\.

-To determine the minimum and maximum number of instances that you need for typical traffic, test your autoscaling configuration with the expected rate of traffic to your model\.
+To determine the minimum and maximum number of instances that you need for typical traffic, test your auto scaling configuration with the expected rate of traffic to your model\.

 **Important**
 Scaling\-in occurs when there is no traffic: if a variant’s traffic becomes zero, SageMaker automatically scales in to the minimum number of instances specified\.
 In this case, SageMaker emits metrics with a value of zero\.
 Minimum instance count is required to be 1 or higher\.